generate_before_header

 Attack on the Capitol

-During and immediately after the violence that afternoon, five people died, including a member of the Capitol Police who succumbed to injuries sustained while engaging with the rioters, a rioter who was shot by a Capitol Police officer, and three rioters who died due to various medical issues during the insurrection.
-At least 140 law enforcement personnel were injured, and as of July 2022, 884 insurrectionists had been charged with various crimes, including seditious conspiracy.
+During and immediately after the attack, five people died, including a member of the Capitol Police who succumbed to injuries sustained while engaging with the attackers; a rioter who was shot by a Capitol Police officer; and three rioters who died due to various medical issues during the insurrection.
+At least 140 law enforcement personnel were injured, and as of February 2023, at least 1,003 insurrectionists had been charged with various crimes, including seditious conspiracy.

 Planning

-A variety of actors ranging from militarized hate groups to Trump himself helped facilitate the insurrection at the Capitol.
+A variety of people—ranging from members of militarized hate groups to Trump himself—helped facilitate the insurrection at the Capitol.

-• President Trump provided the impetus for the insurrection by tweeting on Dec.
-19, 2020, “Big protest in D.C. on Jan.
+• On Dec.
+19, 2020, Trump set the stage for the insurrection when he tweeted, “Big protest in D.C. on Jan.
 6. Be there, will be wild!”
-He also concealed plans to call for his supporters to march on the Capitol, knowing that other government agencies would object to that.
-According toe testimony given to the House Select Committee investigating the attack on the Capitol, Trump had been very eager to join his supporters in storming the building to stop the congressional proceedings underway.
+Leading up to the protest, he concealed plans to call for his supporters to march on the Capitol, knowing that other government agencies would object to that.
+According to testimony given to the House Select Committee investigating the attack on the Capitol, Trump had been very eager to join his supporters in storming the building to stop the congressional proceedings underway.

 • The attack on the Capitol is closely linked to the March to Save America, which helped fire up the crowd to take action.
 Primarily organized by Women for America First, a right-wing advocacy group led by Amy Kremer, the event also relied on organizations such as Stop the Steal and Turning Point USA/TP Action to provide logistical support by bussing hundreds of people to the march.

 • Numerous Trump supporters discussed plans to storm the Capitol on online forums such as TheDonald.win.
 One forum member wrote, “If we occupy the Capitol building, there will be no vote.”
 The top response to that post reads, “GOTTA OVERWHELM THE BARRICADES AND COPS.”
-The owner of TheDonald.win, an offshoot of a banned pro-Trump Reddit page, later conceded that conspiracy theories and hate speech went too far and shut down the forum.
+The owner of TheDonald.win, an offshoot of a banned pro-Trump Reddit page, later shut down the forum, conceding that conspiracy theories and hate speech went too far.

-• Politicians who appeared to have helped plan the insurrection included Reps.
-Paul Gosar (R–Ariz.), Andy Biggs (R–Ariz), and Mo Brooks (R–Ala.).
-Stop the Steal organizer Ali Alexander claimed that the three congressmen helped him plan the March to Save America.
-Ali had said that Gosar, Biggs, and Brooks were part of planning “something big” for Jan.
-6 and later characterized the insurrection as “peaceful.
+• Politicians who appear to have helped plan the insurrection include Reps.
+Paul Gosar (R-Ariz.), Andy Biggs (R–Ariz), and Mo Brooks (R–Ala.).
+Stop the Steal organizer Ali Alexander claimed that the three congressmen helped with the rally and were part of planning “something big” for Jan.
+6. After the violent attack, he characterized the insurrection as “peaceful.

 • The Proud Boys, a militant fascist organization, developed plans to occupy the Capitol prior to Jan.
 6. In a document titled “1776 Returns,” the group plotted to place covert actors inside the Capitol and allow their members inside the building to halt the Electoral College certification and force a new election.
-The Proud Boys also planned not to wear clothing that could identify their membership in the group and created a “chain of command” to organize their activities during the day.
-The group was also documented running reconnaissance on the Capitol hours before the attack.
+The Proud Boys also agreed not to wear clothing that could identify their membership in the group and created a “chain of command” to organize their activities during the day.
+The group also ran reconnaissance on the Capitol hours before the attack.

 Participants